 Now that he’s been unmasked, Wolfgang Beltracchi is selling paintings under his own name and he and Helene have written a book about their escapades.

 Ken Perenyi has chosen a similar path, exploiting his larceny by writing an autobiography (Caveat Emptor).
 With the statute of limitations having run its course he can admit his guilt with impunity.

 He now lives in Madeira Beach, Florida where he turns out “genuine fakes” to admiring customers.
 According to The New York Times his works now “are bought by Palm Beach decorators, antiques dealers, professionals, business executives, and others who want the look of cultured gentility without the price tag.”
 However, the $5,000 a canvas price tag the Times mentions seems a little high for an imitation.

-Tony Tetro feels the words “art forger” are so ugly.
-He prefers to describe his line of work as making original reproductions of some of the biggest names - Rembrandt, Renoir, Chagall, Miro, Dali, and Monet were the masters whose work he copied.
+- Tony Tetro feels the words “art forger” are rather ugly.
+He prefers to describe his line of work as making original reproductions of some of the biggest names―Rembrandt, Renoir, Chagall, Miro, Dali, and Monet were the masters whose work he copied.
 Some of those who didn’t pay exorbitant fees for his paintings say he is a “genius.”
 His art produced an income that allowed him to own a Rolls-Royce Silver Spirit, two Ferraris, and a Lamborghini Countach.
-After the trial in Los Angeles in 1993 and the five years in prison that followed he began turning out copies of the great masters for a list of elite and, one assumes, rich clients.
+After his trial in Los Angeles and the five years in prison that followed he began turning out copies of the great masters for a list of elite and, one assumes, rich clients.

 - “Master Forger Comes Clean about Tricks that Fooled Art World for Four Decades.”
 Dalya Alberge, The Observer, July 7, 2012.